Voyager Graphic Navigation Graphic

 Five instruments onboard the Voyagers directly support the five science investigations.
 The five instruments are:

-Two other instruments are collecting data but do not have official science investigations associated with them.
-They are:
+One other instrument is collecting data but does not have official science investigation associated with it:

--UVS Ultraviolet spectrometer subsystem on Voyager 1 only
+6. Ultraviolet spectrometer subsystem (UVS), Voyager 1 only

 Termination Shock